-The liability of the managers of a LLC or the directors of a PJSC is set out in Article 111 of the CCL which states that directors/managers are liable to the company, the shareholders and third parties for "acts of fraud or abuse of power, all violations of the law or bye-laws, and for all errors in management".
+The liability of the managers of an LLC or the directors of a PJSC is set out in Article 111 of the CCL, which states that directors/managers are liable to the company, the shareholders and third parties for "acts of fraud or abuse of power, all violations of the law or bye-laws, and for all errors in management".
 The CCL does not discuss the standard of care that directors or managers are responsible to provide and as such, whether or not directors or managers committed "errors in management" would be decided on a case-by-case basis.
+The liability of the managers of an LLC or directors of a PJSC is also replicated in article 162 of the 2015 CCL.